Arcachofo/SimulIDE-Knowledge-Base/2-Editor/Compiler.md

 These xml files define the type of compiler, build path, build steps, syntax highlighting, etc.

 Note that the compilers included in SimulIDE might not work in your system.
-You probably need to change some setting in the xml file to meet the compiler installed in your system (see below).
+You probably need to change some setting in the xml file to meet the compiler installed in your system.
+See [[#File Structure]] below.
 If you have any questions please ask in our [forum](https://simulide.forumotion.com/)

 Once you have your compiler configured you can compile files in SimulIDE.